Maxi10022/StrongIDs/README.md

 *    internal
 *    public

-Define a strongly typed ID using *Identify*.
-Ensure it is a public, readonly, partial, and a record struct.
+Define a strongly typed ID using *StrongIDs*.
+Ensure it is readonly, partial, and a record struct.
 For example:

 ```csharp
 public readonly partial record struct UserId : IEntityId<UserId>;